U.S. flag

 Sibs of a proband.
 The risk to sibs of the proband depends on the status of the proband's parents:

-• If a parent of the proband is heterozygous for the TP53 pathogenic variant, each sib has a 50% risk of having the same variant and the cancer risks associated with LFS.
+• A parent of the proband is heterozygous for the TP53 pathogenic variant, the risk to the sibs of inheriting the pathogenic variant is 50%.

-• If the family meets clinical criteria for LFS but a TP53 pathogenic variant is not identified in the proband, it is assumed that one parent of the proband is heterozygous for an LFS-causative pathogenic variant and, consequently, each sib has a 50% risk of having LFS.
-Sibs should be counseled regarding their potential increased risks for LFS-related cancers and the options for surveillance and risk reduction.
+• If a clinical diagnosis of LFS has been established in the proband but a TP53 pathogenic variant has not been identified in the proband, sibs should be counseled regarding their potential increased risks for LFS-related cancers and the options for surveillance and risk reduction.

 Other family members